Ge-Yan/TARS/README.md

 ```bash
 pip install -r requirements.txt
 ```
-### 2. Download Dataset
+### 2. Download The Test Dataset

-Go to [MCTACO]([https://github.com/wangcunxiang/SemEval2020-Task4-Commonsense-Validation-and-Explanation](https://github.com/CogComp/MCTACO/tree/master)) and download the dataset.
+Go to [MCTACO](https://github.com/CogComp/MCTACO/tree/master) and download the dataset.
 Place the downloaded data in the `data` folder at the project root.

 ### 3. Configure